Demon's variational principle for informational active matter: Summary and discussion

-In this paper, we have proposes a variational framework, termed the informational Onsager-Machlup principle (IOMP) [see Eqs.~(\ref{Eq:IOMVP0})-(\ref{Eq:MOM})], which provides a unified approach to compute the cumulant generating function (CGF) for stochastic processes involving measurement and feedback.
+In this paper, we have proposed a variational framework, termed the informational Onsager-Machlup principle (IOMP) [see Eqs.~(\ref{Eq:IOMVP0})-(\ref{Eq:MOM})], which provides a unified approach to compute the cumulant generating function (CGF) for stochastic processes involving measurement and feedback.
 Within the IOMP, the conditioned Onsager-Machlup integral (OMI), defined in Eq.~(\ref{Eq:OM}), plays a central role in quantifying the information exchange between the system and memory.
-We further apply the IOMP to a canonical model of informational active matter, namely, the information swimmer~\cite{Huang20}.
+We have confirmed that the IOMP is consistent with stochastic thermodynamics and information thermodynamics.
+We further applied the IOMP to a canonical model of informational active matter, namely, the information swimmer~\cite{Huang20}.
 By constructing the conditioned OMI [see Eq.~(\ref{Eq:COMforIS})] based on the Rayleighian under a fixed memory state, we evaluated the CGF of the swimming velocity.
-The first cumulant obtained for a single measurement [see Eq.~(\ref{Eq:Result-V1})] and in the steady-state limit [see Eq.~(\ref{Eq:Result-Vss})] demonstrates that the average swimming velocity is finite when the drag coefficients differ, i.e., $\gamma_+ \neq \gamma_-$.
+For a single measurement, we obtained an analytical CGF and derived the first and higher-order cumulants explicitly [see Eqs.~(\ref{Eq:Result-K})-(\ref{Eq:Result-V1second}), (\ref{Eq:Result-VVV1}), and (\ref{Eq:Result-VVVV1})].
+For repeated measurements and the steady-state limit, we derived approximate expressions for the mean velocity [see Eqs.~(\ref{Eq:Result-VN}) and (\ref{Eq:Result-Vss})] by employing a Gaussian closure for the distribution of measured velocities.
+These results show that feedback through memory-dependent drag can generate a finite average velocity when the drag coefficients differ, $\gamma_+ \neq \gamma_-$.

+The Gaussian closure also sets the range of validity of the multi-measurement and steady-state predictions.
+It neglects higher-order cumulants of $p(V_n)$, although the single measurement result already shows that the velocity distribution becomes non-Gaussian when $\gamma_+ \neq \gamma_-$.
+Consequently, the closure is expected to work when the third and fourth cumulants remain small, but it breaks down only for large drag asymmetry and short measurement intervals.
+This limitation explains the deviation between Eq.~(\ref{Eq:Result-Vss}) and Langevin simulations observed for $\delta=0.9$ at small $\gamma\tau$.

+The proposed IOMP provides a unified framework for analyzing information-driven processes in nonequilibrium systems.
+Beyond the information swimmer, this approach can be extended to the design of informational engines and to the prediction of new classes of informational active matter~\cite{VanSaders23}.
+We expect that the IOMP will provide a useful variational perspective for future studies of measurement-feedback control in colloidal systems, biological microswimmers, and synthetic active materials.